Our Mission

 We’re challenging gerrymandered districts and standing up for the right of voters, not politicians, to shape Utah’s political boundaries.
 Our legal victories have helped protect the power of redistricting reform and hold lawmakers accountable. - Defending the Citizen Initiative Process

 We’re building coalitions to stop attempts to weaken the initiative process—from defeating harmful constitutional amendments to tracking new legislative threats in real time.
-When voters take action, their voices should be respected—not rolled back. - Protecting Access to the Ballot
+When voters take action, their voices should be respected—not rolled back. - Preserving Checks and Balances

 Through public education, advocacy, and policy reform, we’re working toward a system where:- Fair maps serve voters—not politicians